richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+BUNDLE ADJUSTMENT:
+- R error looks very low but the visuals look bad
+=> if R matrixes are offset by some random H, is the reprojection error still low (because the triangulated point is a fxn of A & B ?)
+-

+x TEST TRIANGULATION TO OPTIMIZE VIEW ABSOLUTE MATRIXES
+- are estimated3D averaging from source matrixes correctly?

+=> having some points behind camera shouldn't be too bad --- there might be some actually  bad points that should be dropped

+- ABSOLUTE GRAPH:
+	- bundle adjustments
+		-> use re-triangulation to update R locations
+		- how to do 'en masse ?'

+- negative z values in projection error aren't currently considered bad

+solveOptimizeSingleView

+- DENSE PAIR - R:

+- what are next steps once good absolute orientations are found?
+	- SEARCHING ALONG F-LINE?
+	- low F-search error (~ 1px)
+	- know relative angle from F
+	- know affine for each compare - more accurate local mapping of image => can use SAD exactly to compare
+		=> can use lower error tolerance
+	- can ignore bad affine mappings? [limit search-line width]

+- logic for calculating 'dense' pair putative list
+	-

+- R comparison should have much more features to compare with for accuracy (2000-4000)

+- NONLINEAR R - STEREOPSIS - DLT TRIANGULATION + PROCESSING:
 	- should nonlinear R in stereopsis recalculate P3D too ? [or top 1 sigma points ? or some random count up to ~ 1K]
 	- BA [many views] is too big to?
 		- each pair picks ~ 100 pts at random?

-- what are next steps once good absolute orientations are found?
-	- STILL SEARCHING ALONG F-LINE?
-	- lower search error (~ 1px)
-	- know relative angle
-	- can ignore bad affine mappings?
-	- more accurate local mapping of image
-		=> can use SAD exactly to compare
-		=> can use lower error tolerance

-- stereopsis still needs to be better at discarding outliers
+- stereopsis still needs to be better at discarding outliers (groups of points outside error)

-REDO ... problems with:
-R3D.transformFromFundamental3
--> use proj error?
--> better estimates of front / behind camera
--> special cases handling?